 Dill needs to be sown directly into the ground in poor soil.
 Sow mid-season and late season.
 Water well.
 Re-sow each year.

 French Tarragon needs to stay in a large pot all its life.
 Change compost every April.
-Place pot outside in full sun after last frost.
+Place pot in a sunny spot in the garden.
 Water well.
 Bring into frost-free shed for the winter and keep compost dryish.
-Begin watering end March.
+Begin watering end March.t outside in full sun after last frost.

 Marjoram likes full sun.

 Mint prefers some shade during the day to retain moisture.
 Keep well watered.
-Pull out any rambling roots to keep plant in check, or replant a good length of root in fertile soil in March.
+Pull out any rambling roots to keep plant in check.
 Prefers to be in the ground with its own space.

 Oregano likes full sun.